Your free business.com+ membership unlocks exclusive tech deals and advisor support

 Investment Options

 We paid particular attention to Paychex’s investment options during our research.
 The company offers a variety of investment choices, including model portfolios, target-date funds and preselected lineups.
-Paychex also partners with well-known investment providers to offer a broad selection of mutual funds.
+Paychex also partners with well-known investment providers to offer thousands of mutual funds and ETFs.
 The company’s retirement specialists can help answer questions on topics such as choosing between a traditional and Roth IRA.

 Loans